 There are two main pieces to our web archiving process: harvesting the live web content and providing access to the resulting archived files.

-We use the International Internet Preservation Consortium (IIPC) maintained version of OpenWayback, to display the archived content on the Web.
-This application relies on client and server-side scripts to rewrite links, so web requests are made for documents in the archive’s WARC files rather than trying to pull content from the live Web.
+To display the archived content on the Web, we are migrating from the International Internet Preservation Consortium (IIPC) maintained version of OpenWayback (no longer in development) to Webrecorder’s [pywb].
+These applications rely on client and server-side scripts to rewrite links, so web requests are made for documents in the archive’s WARC files rather than trying to pull content from the live Web.

 We begin by examining the site(s) that we will be archiving, looking for areas we do or do not want to capture and identifying potential crawler traps.
 We browse the site manually as a user might and also look at source code when crawler access appears questionable.
 If necessary, we write scripts to extract elusive URIs that may then be added to the crawl’s seed list.